IGPenguin/terminal-cheats/README.md

 ctrl+l - clear<br>

 ## Licence
-🙈 I may not be an author of some of the hints, I just want to keep a brief bash cheat sheet ⚠️ Use at your own risk<br>
+🙈 I may not be an author of some of the hints, I just want to keep a brief bash cheat sheet<br>
+⚠️ Use at your own risk<br>
 😍 Feel free to **contribute via pull request**<br>